 - If any of your regularly used products need to be out in the open, an attractive box can be a much more stylish way of keeping everything in one area.
 Try to coordinate colors with other colors in your bathroom.

 In general, use bathroom organizers to keep as few things on the counter as you can.

 #4) Clean all open surfaces

-Now that all the major surfaces are clear, get out some spray cleaner and spray off the counters, clean the bathtub (yes, you have to clear all the gunk out of the drain, too), and give the toilet a thorough cleaning.
+Once all the major surfaces are clear, spray off the counters with a bathroom cleaner, clean the bathtub (yes, you have to clear all the gunk out of the drain, too), and give the toilet a thorough cleaning.
 Use an old toothbrush to get into the crevices around the faucets and inside the toothbrush holder, inside the drain, and along the edges of everything in the bathroom.
 Try to clean all the places that are usually overlooked in a quick cleaning.
 Bathrooms harbor some of the worst germs and bacteria in your entire house, so you will have done everyone’s health a favor by cleaning up in there.
-You will feel so much better after the bathroom has had a thorough purging, organizing, and cleaning.
+You will feel so much better after the bathroom has had a thorough purging and is now organized and clean.